nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_requirements.md

  - Description
  - Justification
- - Process Flow (including data requirements)
+ - Process flow (including data requirements)

 The level of detail varies from use case to use case.